The Weeknd discography

-The discography of Canadian singer-songwriter the Weeknd consists of six studio albums, one soundtrack album, one live album, three compilation albums (including two greatest hits albums), three mixtapes, nine extended plays, 81 single releases (including 21 as a featured artist) and seven promotional singles (including two as a featured artist).
-Luminate data shows that over the course of his career, The Weeknd has generated a whopping 36.2 million album consumption units in the U.S. alone through Aug.
-21, 2025.
+The discography of Canadian singer and songwriter The Weeknd consists of six studio albums, two soundtrack album, one live album, three compilation albums (including two greatest hits albums), three mixtapes, one extended play, one remix album, 81 single releases (including 21 as a featured artist) and seven promotional singles (including two as a featured artist).
+Luminate data shows that over the course of his career, The Weeknd has generated a whopping 36.2 million album consumption units in the U.S. alone through August 21, 2025.
 According to the Recording Industry Association of America (RIAA), he has accumulated 132 million certified digital single units in the US, based on sales and on-demand streaming, as of December 2024.

 The Weeknd released three mixtapes in 2011: House of Balloons, Thursday and Echoes of Silence, the first of which was certified silver in the UK.
 He signed with Republic Records in 2012, and released Trilogy, a compilation album of the three mixtapes he had released the previous year plus three new bonus tracks.
 Trilogy peaked within the top five on albums charts and was certified multi-platinum in Canada and the US.
 The album spawned three singles, all of which were certified platinum or more in the US: "Wicked Games", "Twenty Eight", and "The Zone" (featuring Drake).
 His debut studio album, Kiss Land, reached number two on the albums charts of Canada and the US.
 In 2014, the Weeknd released a collaboration with Ariana Grande titled "Love Me Harder" and the single "Earned It", in which the latter was recorded for the Fifty Shades of Grey soundtrack, with both singles becoming top-ten entries on both the singles charts of Canada and the US.

 The Weeknd's second studio album, Beauty Behind the Madness, was released in 2015 and reached number one of the albums charts of Australia, Canada, Sweden, the UK, and the US respectively.
 Supported by the US Billboard Hot 100 number-one singles "The Hills" and "Can't Feel My Face", the album has sold over one million copies in the US and 3.6 million copies worldwide as of 2017.
 "The Hills" has been certified 11× Platinum in the US.
 The Weeknd also found success with his features on the singles "Might Not" by Belly in 2015 and "Low Life" by Future in 2016, as well as Beyoncé's 2016 song, "6 Inch".